 - Introducing extraordinary technology to new customers

-- Continue to be the basic resource of much of what is invested in this industry
+- Continuing to be the basic resource in this industry

 In the first component of the corporate vision statement, IBM’s focus is on the highest position in the information technology industry, in terms of success and importance of the business.
 The company aims to maintain its business within the information technology industry.
 The second component of IBM’s vision statement helps define the kind of success indicated in the first component.
 For example, the company states that such success is based on the ability of the business to help customers use technology to solve problems.
 In addition, the third component contributes to the definition of this success that IBM wants to achieve.
 For instance, such success is also based on the company’s ability to provide extraordinary technology to customers.
 Furthermore, the fourth component of the corporate vision defines what business importance means in the context of IBM.
 The company aims to be important by remaining as the basic resource in the industry.
 Thus, IBM’s corporate vision statement gives details about the nature of the business and what it can offer to the industry and the target market.
 This information is similar to the components of the company’s corporate mission statement.